Jim Calhoun: UConn

 Calhoun was the first coach in NCAA history to have won at least 240 games at two different Division I schools.
 Eddie Sutton later achieved this same feat.

 Calhoun also coached 23 UConn players who have moved on to professional ranks.

+Calhoun developed a reputation for colorful conduct during press conferences.
+On February 6, 2004, Calhoun exploded in a four-letter word laced rant at Dave Solomon, a columnist for the New Haven Register, who asked about Calhoun's failure to recruit Ryan Gomes after Gomes and his Providence College team torched the Huskies.

+Five years later, Calhoun hollered at journalist Ken Krayeske for asking about Calhoun's status as the highest paid state employee in Connecticut., Calhoun responded "Not a dime back!" to the inquiry about his salary and "the state's budget deficit, which is estimated at $944 million for the current fiscal year and up to $8 billion over the next two years."
+Gov. M. Jodi Rell called Calhoun's salary outburst "embarrassing."

+The interaction went viral, inspiring an infographic at Deadspin.com "Is Your State's Highest Paid Employee a Coach?
+(Probably).
+The Huskies fan blog A dime back took its name from the interaction.
+Calhoun's tin ear in a time of austerity made him a target of mockery, like where fans at Marquette University put Calhoun's face on a dime.
+At the time, Calhoun's contract paid him $1.5 million annually, even though he told Krayeske "I make more than that."

 Calhoun signed a five-year, $16 million contract until 2014.
+Calhoun's 2025 autobiography, More than a Game, does not discuss the incident.

 On April 4, 2011, Calhoun won his third NCAA title as the Huskies defeated Butler 53–41.
 The victory over Butler made Calhoun, at 68, the oldest coach to win an NCAA Division I men's basketball title.
 With the win, Calhoun joined John Wooden, Adolph Rupp, Bob Knight, and Mike Krzyzewski as the only coaches to win at least 3 national championships.

 On September 13, 2012, Calhoun announced his retirement and the head coaching position was given to assistant coach Kevin Ollie, who eventually was named the permanent head coach.